-For the first few care sessions – which we chose to have at home – I stayed there to let help the carers get to know William and to ease myself in.
+The first few care sessions we chose to have at home.
 There was no pressure for me to go, which was lovely because I needed to feel confident about leaving William - he can't tell anyone how he feels or what he needs.

-William still can’t talk or walk and has no awareness of danger.
+We need to watch William all the time because he has no awareness of danger.
 The bit of the brain that recognises pain isn’t functioning - he doesn’t realise when he has hurt himself or if something he is touching is burning hot.

 We try not to think about the future and simply celebrate each tiny achievement.
-He has made phenomenal progress and is trying really hard.
-He can make sounds and can crawl.
-He is at mainstream nursery and loves being around the other children.
+William has made phenomenal progress and is trying really hard.

 For a long time he couldn’t walk or talk but in the space of less than a year he has been able to stand unsupported and take his first steps – it was very emotional.
 He has started going to special school and loves chatting to his classmates and making them smile.
 He is such a sociable boy.

 What I love most is coming home from work and having William give me the most wonderful big welcoming smile and hug.